 "69ing takes a little more confidence and coordination than some other oral sex positions, but if you can embrace your body and the configuration, it's worth it," says Finn.

 For starters, know this: Vaginas smell, taste, and look like vaginas, not flowers.
 Many people feel self-conscious about this, but just let that go, says Finn.
 Sure, there are a few reasons your vagina might smell off, but face it, you know when your vagina's not its usual self, so chances are your vagina is perfectly normal and lickable.

-If you're feeling self-conscious about it, here's a tip: Shower or wipe down the outside (only!) with baby wipes ahead of time.
+If you're feeling self-conscious about it, here's a tip: Before jumping into the 69 sex position, shower or wipe down the outside (only!) with baby wipes ahead of time.
 Because, sure, "it is polite to clean-up before oral pay—noses, and faces, and mouths are going to be all up in there," says Finn.
-Just keep in mind that the vagina really is a self-cleaning machine and you don't need to wash *inside* the vagina (in fact, doing so can upset the vagina's microbiome and increase risk of infection).
+Just keep in mind that the vagina really is a self-cleaning machine and you don't need to wash *inside* the vagina (in fact, doing so can upset the vagina's microbiome and increase the risk of infection).
 Instead, use a fragrance-free soap and wash the outside of your box.
 (Related: Stop Telling Me I Need to Buy Things for My Vagina).

 2. Lick everywhere.

-Oral sex is great because it's an opportunity for your clitoris to get the attention and praise it deserves.
+Oral sex is great in the 69 sex position because it's an opportunity for your clitoris to get the attention and praise it deserves.
 But there are so many other feel-good treasures between your legs.
 The labia and mons pubis can experience pleasure with some pressure and stimulation, according to Finn.